auchenberg/kenneth-io/posts/2011-01-12-diving-into-photography.markdown

 ---
 layout: post
-title: "Diving into photography. "
+title: 'Diving into photography. '
 categories: Uncategorized
 date: 2011-01-12 12:00
 ---

 Lately I've been quite hooked on getting a DSLR, because I wanted to explore the world of photography from another angle than just looking at beautiful pictures.

 To begin with I started looking at high-end camera's (top-model or no-model mentality), but after a lot of research I ended up buying a Canon 550d, which is also known as T2I or KISS X4.